aplteam/Cider/docs/Cider-User-Guide.md

 ##### ReportGitStatus

-By default Cider reports the Git status of a project by putting it into an edit window if the working tree is not clean.
+By default, Cider reports the Git status of a project by putting it into an edit window if the working tree is not clean.

 If you don't want this you can inject `ReportGitStatus` into the global config file and assign one of the following values:

-* 0 = Don't report the Git status
+0 = Don't report the Git status <br>
-* 1 = Report the Git status in a read-only edit window (the default)
+1 = Report the Git status in a read-only edit window (the default) <br>
-* 2 = Report the Git status by printing it to the session
+2 = Report the Git status by printing it to the session <br>
-* 3 = Ask the user what to do
+3 = Ask the user what to do <br>

 No matter what the global config parameter `ReportGitStatus` is saying, if a project is not version-controlled by Git (read: has no `.git/` folder in the root of the project folder) or `batch` is 1, no Git status is reported.